OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 })
 ```

 We wrap our code in a setImmediate function to prevent timeouts (you may or may not need this), then call Java.perform to make use of Frida’s methods for dealing with Java.
-Then the actual magic follows: We retreive a wrapper for the class the implements the OnClickListener interface and overwrite its onClick method.
-In our version, this function just writes some console output.
-Unlike the original, it does not exit the app.
-Since the original onClickHandler is replaced by our Frida injected function and never gets called, the app should not exit anymore when we click the OK button of the dialog.
+Afterwards we retreive a wrapper for the class that implements the OnClickListener interface and overwrite its onClick method.
+Unlike the original, our new version of this method just writes some console output and does not exit the app.
+If we inject our version of this method via Frida, the app should not exit anymore when we click the OK button of the dialog.

 Save the above script as `uncrackable1.js` and do: